 Bluebee TeeVee Autism Information Station is a webisode series that teaches kids all about autism in a friendly, age-appropriate and respectful manner with humor and pop culture references thrown in for fun.
-An innovative series that helps children see past differences, learn acceptance and understanding, and discover that we’re all pretty much the same at heart.
+This Autism EDU module is an innovative series that helps children see past differences, learn acceptance and understanding, and discover that we’re all pretty much the same at heart.
 Each webisode comes with a comprehensive parent/teacher guide with show notes, additional resources, and classroom activities.

-We want to acknowledge our incredible team of autistic contributors who worked on Autism EDU including James Sullivan, Lydia Wayman, Megan Amodeo, and Jonathan Murphy.
+We want to acknowledge our incredible team of autistic contributors: James Sullivan, Lydia Wayman, Megan Amodeo, and Jonathan Murphy.
 Our clinical partners, collaborators and advisors include: